READ

 I've read a few other reviews online and a lot say that they found the first 50 pages or so difficult to "get in to" and then after that they were hooked.
 They felt that these pages should have been "re-worked" so that they worked better.
 But I don't feel this is the case.
 I think it takes these pages to get used to the style - it's something totally different to what most people would usually read.
 The style of those pages is exactly the same as the rest of the book but once people are hooked on the story, the difficulties with the style disappear.

 Even though you know that people died in this war, even though Death drops massive hints the whole way through the book (including some of who dies, but not how they die in entirety), the ending still managed to shock and obviously affect me.
-I had difficulty reading through my tears but had to keep reading because I
+I had difficulty reading through my tears but had to keep reading because I needed to know what happened.

 I'm sure I would nominate most of the books I have read on this list as a "must-read" but this one is a definite.
 I would also love to see it as a HSC study book.